robenkleene/design-references/cinema-4d/tutorials/cinema-4d-shattered-glass.md

 ## Disc

 1. Add a `Disc`.
 Set its `Object > 750` and `Coord. > P .
 Y: 325`.
 Right-click the disc and choose `Render Tags > Compositing`, toggle off `Seen by Camera`.
 2. Double-click the Material Manager to add a new material, double-click the material and uncheck everything except `Luminance`.
-Drag the `Mat` onto the `Disc` in the Object Manager.
+Drag `Mat` onto the `Disc` in the Object Manager.

+## Background

-4. Double-click to create a second material, double-click the material and uncheck everything except `Color` and `Reflectance`.
+1. Double-click to create a second material, double-click the material and uncheck everything except `Color` and `Reflectance`.
 Set the color to black (`RGB: 0 0 0`).
 Choose `Gradient` from the `Texture` drop-down menu.
 Click `Gradient` to edit it.
 Set `Type: 2D - Circular`.
 Set the first stop color to `RGB: 50 50 50`, and the second stop color to black (`RGB: 0 0 0`).
+2. Click and hold the `Floor` icon in the toolbar and select `Background`.
+3. Drag `Mat.1` to the `Background` in the Object Manager.

+## Ball Materials

+1. Double-click to create a third material, double-click the material and toggle on `Transparency`, set `Refraction: 1.1`.
+Drag `Mat.2` onto the big ball (`Main`).
+2. Create a fourth material, and under `Reflectance`, set `Layer Color > Color: 0 0 0`, and `Texture: Fresnel`.